swch/strivve-docs-nextjs/src/pages/integrations/user_wait_time/index.md

 ![StriveCX-8](/images/cx_my_sites_2.png)

 ## CardSavr API
-Please see the [CardSavr API Job Status Section](//resources/job-progress#job-statuses) which provides all the status messages the integrator receives for a card placement job.
-Once the job progress has moved to "Updating", the cardholder is authenticated/linked to the merchant site from which use interaction is no longer required.
+Please see the [CardSavr API Job Status Section](/resources/job-progress#job-statuses) which provides all the status messages the integrator receives for a card placement job.
+Once the job progress has moved to "Updating", the cardholder is authenticated/linked to the merchant site from which user interaction is no longer required.

-Please see the [SDK's and/or REST APIs Section](/api-sdk/introduction) for full information on integrating with the CardSavr API.
+Please see the [SDKs and/or REST APIs Section](/api-sdk/introduction) for full information on integrating with the CardSavr API.

 ## Conclusion
 The focus of minimizing the User Wait Time will result in a significantly improved cardholder experience which would maximize adoption and usage of the CardSavr platform.
-By releasing the cardholder after account linsking, the amount of time the cardholder has to wait is reduced significantly by over 50%.
+By releasing the cardholder after account linking, the amount of time the cardholder has to wait is reduced significantly by over 50%.

 Please [Contact Strivve](mailto:support@strivve.com) for any additional support regarding this guidance.